Processes multiple PET image files matching a specified filename pattern.

 quiet = FALSE

 character.
 A regular expression defining the file pattern to match.
-Subject identifiers are extracted from filenames based on this pattern.
+Subject identifiers are extracted from filenames based on this pattern.- control

 Value